 - An undertaking must accompany a co-authored paper to claim the right to authorship and to ensure that all agree with the authorship order.

 Multiple, Redundant, and Current Publication

 - Authors should not submit manuscripts describing the same research to more than one journal or publication except if it is a re-submission of a rejected or withdrawn manuscript.

 - Concurrent submission of the same manuscript to more than one journal is unethical publishing behavior and is unacceptable.

 - A paper must always contain a proper acknowledgment of the work of others.

-- The author(s) must also acknowledge the contributions of people, organizations, and institutes who assisted the process of research or financial funding (in the acknowledgment).
+- The author(s) must also acknowledge the contributions of people, organizations, and institutes who assisted the research process or financial funding (in the acknowledgment).

 - It is the duty of the author(s) to conduct a literature review and cite the original publications.

-- Authorship of the work may only be credited to those who have made a noteworthy contribution in conceptualization, conducting, data analysis and writing up of the manuscript.
+- Authorship of the work may only be credited to those who have made a noteworthy contribution in conceptualization, conducting, data analysis, and writing the manuscript.

 - The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.